scientific-python/specs/steering-committee/_index.md

 should have a demonstrated interest in the Core Projects and the SPEC process.
 Examples of demonstrated interest include submitting SPECs, engaging in SPEC discussions, reviewing SPEC pull requests, or advocating for wider SPEC participation.
+Members of the steering committee do not have to belong to a core project.

 ## How many members should there be?